-Last year, I tried doing the Goodreads Challenge (check out my 2016 reads!) and man oh man, did I regret doing so.
+Last year, I tried doing the Goodreads Challenge and man oh man, did I regret doing so.
 I certainly don’t regret all the books I read – in fact, it was probably the most I’d read in a year – but I had a horrible time of it.
 I definitely won’t be doing the Goodreads Challenge again this 2017, and here’s why.

 It stressed me out.

 I got antsy every time I didn’t meet my count for a particular month, and even found myself picking up and reading books I’d already written off (pun not intended) if I couldn’t afford to buy anything new just so I could make my quota.
 It made me feel like a bad reader if I couldn’t meet my target number of books read for the month.
 Who needs that kind of hassle in your life, I mean really?
 Reading is supposed to be relaxing and fun, for God’s sake!

 I’m one of those people that loves to read but the minute I have to read something, my mind turns into a sieve.
 A perfect example is the books I read for English class when I was in high school.
 I ended up loving Steinbeck, Austen, Shaw, Orwell, the Brontë sisters, and all the other classics when I reread them in college – but in high school?
 Absolutely hated them.